Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 They also don’t have a curfew and all guests are given access cards to get in and out, so if you feel like having a big night, you don’t have to worry about being locked out!

-Best Mid-Range Accommodation – Maison de Cheer
+Best Mid-Range Accommodation in Trang Thailand – Maison de Cheer

-The large Maison de Cheer hotel is perfectly located close to the main train station in town, and walking distance to some great night markets.
+The large Maison de Cheer hotel is perfectly located close to the main train station in town, and within walking distance to some great night markets.

 Breakfast is also included in the mornings.

-Best Luxury Hotel – Rua Rasada Hotel
+Best Luxury Hotel in Trang Thailand – Rua Rasada Hotel

 If you prefer your accommodation to be luxurious with all the bells and whistles, your best option in Trang is the Rua Rasada Hotel and Convention Centre.

-The property has a huge pool, which will be a welcome relief on those hot Trang days, amazing restaurants on site and a massive conference centre for business meetings.
+The property has a huge pool, which will be a welcome relief on those hot Trang days, amazing restaurants on-site, and a massive conference centre for business meetings.

-The rooms are wonderful, with free wifi, comfortable beds and sitting areas, and there’s even room service available if you don’t feel like heading out.
+The rooms are wonderful, with free wifi, comfortable beds, and sitting areas, and there’s even room service available if you don’t feel like heading out.

 For being the best luxury hotel in Trang, the prices are also very reasonable.
 You can get a room for under USD$100 a night!